How PlainSchools builds each profile

 - F-33 Finance Survey - District-level per-pupil expenditure and federal/state/local revenue breakdowns.

-We download NCES CCD flat files and transform them into individual school and district profiles:
+We take the NCES files and turn them into a single profile for each school and district:

-- Compute student-teacher ratios from enrollment and staff headcount.
+- Calculate student-teacher ratios from enrollment and staff counts.

-- Merge finance data from the F-33 survey at the district level.
+- Add district finance data from the F-33 survey.

 Resource Investment Index

-The Resource Investment Index is a composite score (0–100) that measures the level of federal resource allocation at a school — not academic outcomes or test scores.
-It answers: "How well-resourced is this school relative to its peers?"
+The Resource Investment Index is a composite score (0–100) that summarizes resource and support inputs reported in federal school data, not academic outcomes, test scores, or dollars allocated to an individual campus.
+It answers: "Where do this school's reported staffing and support inputs sit relative to its peers?"

-Share of students missing 10%+ of school days (CRDC).
+EDFacts 2021-22 (also mirrored in CRDC extracts).
+Share of students missing 10%+ of school days.
 Lower rates score higher.

 What the index does not measure: Standardized test scores, graduation rates, college readiness, parent satisfaction, or teacher quality.
 It measures resource inputs - staffing, programs, and support services.
 A high Resource Investment Index does not guarantee strong academic outcomes.
 Use this index alongside the raw metrics on each school page.